H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/README.md

 > Can the community steward it?

+> What did local participants observe that technical systems alone did not reveal?

 > What needs to change?

 > Does the evidence justify another site?

+The longer-term development question is also not simply:

+> Can the technology be replicated?

+It is:

+> Can the combination of technology, governance, local knowledge, community stewardship, and evidence be responsibly transferred?

+Community Champion development is relevant to that question because expansion depends not only on equipment and software, but also on whether communities have people capable of understanding, questioning, documenting, maintaining, and responsibly participating in the systems that serve them.

-If the evidence supports continued development, future phases may explore adaptation at Thurmond and other New River Gorge communities according to their own authority, needs, funding, technical requirements, and public benefit.
+If the evidence supports continued development, future phases may explore:

+* refinement of the Mount Hope implementation;
+* Community Champion field testing;
+* Community Champion training and leadership development;
+* adaptation at Thurmond through an appropriate federal pathway;
+* additional New River Gorge communities;
+* broader cohort development;
+* and transferability of the community-stewardship model.

+Each future community or institution should proceed according to its own:

+* authority;
+* needs;
+* local knowledge;
+* funding;
+* technical requirements;
+* governance;
+* participant capacity;
+* privacy requirements;
+* operating capacity; and
+* demonstrated public benefit.

-The long-term objective is a repeatable and accountable model for **locally stewarded public infrastructure**, not expansion for its own sake.
+The long-term objective is a repeatable and accountable model for **locally stewarded public infrastructure and community knowledge**, not expansion for its own sake.

 ---